 Tiger is an exciting program for first grade Scouts (or those who are 7 years old) and their adult partners.
-Tigers introduces Scouts and their adult partners to the excitement of Cub Scouting.
 Tiger Scouts complete six adventures and one elective displayed on their belt.

 Wolf

 A Cub Scout who has completed first grade (or is age 8), works on six adventures and one elective to earn the Wolf rank.